MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 1. Navigate to **Assets and Compliance**, select **Device Collections** and then **Create Device Collection** on the **Home** menu.
 2. Provide a name and choose a limiting collection.
 Select **Next**.
 3. Select **Add Rule** and choose **Query Rule**.
 Provide a **Name** and select **Edit Query Statement**.
 Then select **Show Query Language**.
-4. Paste the following query into the editor window.
+4. Paste the following sample query into the editor window.
    ```sql
    select * from SMS_R_System inner join SMS_G_System_OFFICE365PROPLUSCONFIGURATIONS on SMS_G_System_OFFICE365PROPLUSCONFIGURATIONS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_OFFICE365PROPLUSCONFIGURATIONS.cfgUpdateChannel = "ReplaceThis"
    ```
-   > [!NOTE]
-   > The query is provided as-is and is based on engagements in the field.

 5. Replace the ***ReplaceThis*** string in the query with the matching update channel value for the channel that you want to capture in this collection from the following table: